Local Crisis Line: (907) 276-7273 Statewide Crisis Line: (800) 478-8999 Business Line: (907) 276-7279

 In 1994, a play called The Vagina Monologues, written by playwright and activist Eve Ensler, broke ground, offering to the world a piece of art like nothing it had seen before.
 Based on dozens of interviews Ensler conducted with women, the play addressed women's sexuality and the social stigma surrounding rape and abuse, creating a new conversation about and with women.
 The Vagina Monologues ran Off-Broadway for five years in New York and then toured the United States.
 After every performance, Ensler found women waiting to share their own stories of survival, leading her to see that The Vagina Monologues could be more than a moving work of art on violence; she divined that the performances could be a mechanism for moving people to act to end violence.

 Our local all-volunteer cast puts on outstanding, funny, inspiring sold-out performances year after year, and we expect the 2019 production to be no different.
-Casting and volunteer recruitment will begin in December 2018, so stay tuned!
+Casting and volunteer recruitment will begin in late December 2018, so stay tuned!

 If you're interested in supporting this groundbreaking show next year, email firstname.lastname@example.org for potential partnership opportunities.